The Great Debates about 360-Degree Feedback

 The goal of a 360-degree feedback system is to give employees—including managers—a glimpse into what their coworkers think of them and their work.
 It can be an effective and useful component when your goal is to increase an employee's development and potential to contribute, but it can be harmful to your organization's success if it's used punitively or unprofessionally.

 The entire workplace isn't typically polled about an employee unless the business is small.
 More commonly, less than a dozen employees are questioned, often by completing an online form.
-It's not a freeform submission in most cases.
-It usually involves targeted questions that are ultimately rated and tabulated, although some include "comments" sections as well.
+It's not a free-form submission in most cases.
+Rather, it usually involves targeted questions that are ultimately rated and tabulated, although some include "comments" sections as well.